 SOLD Wood Seated Ganesha Statue Holding Mango 24"

-- Ganesh is seated on a double lotus base holding an elephant goad, noose, his broken tusk and a mango
+- Ganesha is seated with his left leg comfortably raised on the double lotus base while holding an elephant goad, noose, his broken tusk and a mango

-- He is the "remover of obstacles" and inolked before any new beginning or new venture to help clear the path for success
+- He is "remover of obstacles" and is invoked before new beginnings in ones life to help ease the way through any difficulties

 You just know when you find the right piece to bring into your home and into your heart. - Kyle Tortora, Founder of Lotus Sculpture